 Notes

-Make your own with 1 teaspoon ground cinnamon, ½ teaspoon ground ginger, ¼ teaspoon ground nutmeg, ¼ teaspoon ground aniseed.
-To serve: best eaten at least a day to 2 days after baking and up to a week.
+To make your own: 1 teaspoon ground cinnamon, ½ teaspoon ground ginger, ¼ teaspoon ground nutmeg, ¼ teaspoon ground aniseed.
+To serve: best eaten at least 1 to-2 days after baking and up to a week.
 I like to brush the top with more heated honey to give extra shine to the cake.

 Serve on its own, with jam or with foie gras.
 Storage: Pain d'épices keeps at its best for about a week in an airtight container or covered in aluminium foil outside of the fridge (as contains mainly honey which retains moisture).
 Can freeze for up to 2 months.
 Measures: Please note that all my recipes are best made using digital kitchen scales in precise metric grams.
 Both ounces (and cups) are given as a guide.